Mason Offers Opportunities to Military Family

 “I want to be on the fighting side of enacting changes that are for the greater good,” says Marjorie.

-Scholarship opportunities and career advancement are among the many services offered by Mason, which was named one of the nation’s top school for military- and veteran-supported education.
+Scholarship opportunities and career advancement are among the many services offered by Mason, which was named one of the nation’s top schools for military- and veteran-supported education.
 The need is great: nearly one out of every 10 students at the university — about 3,200 — is a veteran, a current military service member, or the dependent of one.

 Forgoing her income is a challenge for the couple, whose children — Tiara, Jayden, Ava, and Olivia — range in age from 3 to 14.
 It would be out of the question without the support that Marjorie receives from the ERPi Patriot Scholarship, which provides $2,500 per semester for her studies.
 The Thomases cover the rest with student loans.